DROP US A EMAIL:

 5. Can I add mix-ins like nuts or chocolate?

 Absolutely.
-Toasted walnuts or white chocolate chips pair wonderfully with the honey flavor profile.
-Just keep the additions to about half a cup so you don’t compromise the structure.
+Toasted nuts or white chocolate chips pair beautifully.
+Just keep additions to about half a cup to maintain the right texture.

 Leave a Reply